Swim with Whale Sharks & Giant Mantas

 Our boats leave from Isla Mujeres, just a short walk or golf cart ride from our beachfront hotel.
 The 10 passenger boats are comfortable for our groups of 6 or 7 and they are fast, provide shade and storage, and smooth while cruising.
 Our boat captain and crew were excellent at finding whale sharks each day, sometimes just a short 40 minute boat ride.
 Sandwiches and snacks are on the boat with us so we are set to spend most of the day at sea.
 Regulations require we depart the whale sharks after 2pm, but this gives us plenty of time to enjoy our swimming.
 After long day on the water we would head back to Isla Mujeres but not before eating some ceviche freshly prepared while we were busy with the whale sharks.
 Once back at the hotel, we have a relaxing time in the hotel pool , a cleanup and download , and a delicious dinner out in town at one of many great restauants.

-I schedule our trips in early July at the peak of season and durring the full moon since some experts say the food source (krill) peaks at this time.
+I schedule our trips in early July at the peak of season.
 The weather was great with smooth water, great visibility and hundreds of whale sharks which were easy to find each day.
 For both our first and second week of guests, the water was clear and flat.
 Not even one day of bad weather or cloudy water!
 Very special.

 On our second day, myself and crew a found schools of mantas.
 There were no whale sharks in the area, just the mantas.
 Like most days, we had this encounter to ourselves with no other boats near us.
 The mantas did their ballet of loops and plunges before moving off out of our range.
 It was time to return to shore so we came home very happy and content.